CC Cycle 1 Week 6 Plan for Abecedarian Tutors

 - I chant while children listen.

-- Have children chant it with me 2 time.
+- Have children chant it with me 2 times.

 - Basketball: Give each child a half sheet of paper & have them crumple up the paper as you chant.
 After we finish, have them try to throw the paper ball into the trash can.
 Repeat 3 more times.

-- I chant & do the below motions from thomandjody while children listen.
+- I chant and do the motions from from thomandjody (posted in the video below) while the children listen.

 - Again show Llama Llama Latin Llama with a 2 birthday candle and llama puppet.
 On her 2nd birthday, Latin Llama gets a knock at the door one day, and it’s an old friend who has come to visit her!
 It’s Puss in Boots!
 She’s so excited, she cheers, “Look!
 Eee!
 A friend for me!”
 That helps us remember how the 2nd declension noun endings sound!
 (Note: The Look & Puss part helps us to pronounce the –u sound correctly.
 The –ee part will help us distinguish this “-us” from the 4th declension “-us” endings by identifying the genitive singular ending.)
 (Idea came from CCC user rtseely)